COACHES

 CJSL Coaching Standards and Ethics

 Coaches play a central role in shaping the matchday environment, the development of players, and the overall culture of the game.
 Within CJSL, coaching standards are not only about tactics and team management, but also about leadership, responsibility, respect, and example.
 Coaches are expected to promote player development first, uphold the Laws of the Game, support referees, manage sidelines properly, and help create a safe, professional, and respectful environment at all times.
-These standards matter because young players learn from what adults model, and the conduct of coaches directly affects the experience of players, parents, referees, and clubs across the league.

 - Coaches must never place the value of winning over the safety and welfare of players.